 For thousands of years, the Passover Seder has been a highlight of the Jewish year.
 These three volumes detail the meaning behind each action of the Passover Seder, that is so much more than a festival meal.
 After listening to these practical and inspiring audio teachings by Rabbi Daniel Lapin, along with the 31-page Passover Haggadah PDF, you will be prepared to lead your own Seder and guide your family and guests through the wonderful Seder experience.
-Each volume stands on its own and includes the Haggadah, or all three may be purchased as a set.
 Available as instant downloads only.

 How To Lead Your Own Passover Seder – Volume 1

 How to walk your Seder participants through an exciting journey.
 How the Seder serves as an annual inoculation against stagnation in our relationship with God, family, society, and money.
 What are the famous fifteen steps?
 Can we undo the mistakes of Adam and Noah?
 Why are both wine and bread sacramental to many faiths?
 Can the rules, regulations, and restraints of religion actually lead to real freedom?
 Why does God so frequently introduce Himself as having taken Israel out of Egypt rather than as Creator of heaven and earth?
 What are the Seder secrets for change and growth?